nathan-alden-sr/stardew-valley/min-max/1.5/days-end.md

 ## Passing out and Exhaustion

-See the wiki's [Exhaustion](https://stardewvalleywiki.com/Energy) page for detailed information.

 ### Energy restoration

-Passing out and/or Exhaustion penalize you with a 50% reduction in that night's Energy restoration.
+Passing out and/or [Exhaustion](https://stardewvalleywiki.com/Energy) penalize you with a 50% reduction in that night's Energy restoration.
 This penalty can be avoided by leveling up [Skills](https://stardewvalleywiki.com/Skills) that same night.
 The guide uses leveling up strategically to allow you to pass out for maximum productivity.

 ### G total